Amit-Naudiyal/project-delivery/problem_2/README.md

 	+ IAM : Permissions by Lambda function to read and do operation on S3 bucket and write logs to Cloudwatch logs.

 + Instructions to follow:

+	+ Create an S3 bucket with any unique name and create one folder named: final-file inside it.
+Keep permissions defaut (no public).
 	+ Add the script to Lambda function.
+	+ Replace the string 'iag-project2' with your S3 bucket name created in 1st step.
 	+ Ensure to use a Lambda role that have full permissions on S3 and Cloudwatch.
 These can be restricted in case required.

-	+ Create an S3 bucket with any unique name and create one folder named: final-file inside it.
-Keep permissions defaut (no public).
 	+ Create an Event on this S3 bucket for 'Put' operation which will invoke a 'Lambda function'.
 Choose above Lambda that was created.

 + Execution Flow: